resplab/epicUS/vignettes/Calibrate_COPD_Prevalence.md

 deemed adequately calibrated if this ratio was maintained, even if absolute prevalence values by sex differed slightly due to inclusion of older age groups.

+**Evolution of LLN Reference Equations and Impact on COPD Prevalence Estimation**

+Reference equations used to define the LLN for spirometry to diagnose COPD have evolved over time, moving from race-specific models toward more inclusive, race-neutral approaches.
+Tilert et al. 2013 defined COPD using LLN values derived from the Hankinson equation, a race-specific model widely used in earlier guidelines.
+In contrast, current guidelines recommend using the Global Lung Function Initiative (GLI) race-neutral reference equations.
+A recent analysis by Cadham et al. 2024 (DOI:
+10.1186/s12931-024-02841-y) compared COPD prevalence estimates based on the Hankinson and GLI race-neutral equations and found no significant differences between the two approaches.

 ### Step 1: Load libraries and setup